Get The Assistance You Need TODAY From Neblett, Beard & Arsenault's Top Social Security Disability Attorneys

 Can I receive Social Security disability benefits while still working?

 Answer: In most instances, SSDI recipients cannot work if they earn more than a certain amount of money.
 The amount changes every year.
-For 2023, the maximum amount most individuals can earn per month is $1,470 before taxes (or $2,460 before taxes for blind individuals).
+For 2024, the maximum amount most individuals can earn per month is $1,550 before taxes (or $2,590 before taxes for blind individuals).
 See https://www.ssa.gov/oact/cola/sga.html

-I had an accident and may be out of work for a period of time.
+I had an accident and may be out of work for a certain period of time.
 Can I apply for Social Security Disability?

 Answer: This depends on how long you think you will be unable to work.
 Social Security Disability is for long-term conditions.
 Social Security does not address short-term disability.